Godstimetech/alx-low_level_programming/0x03-debugging/README.md

-This is my readme file for debuging
+this is the readme file for debuggin